Kristina01111000/Drws_site/README.md

 - Maybe make the quizzes shorter?
 Make quiz 1 shorter, put all of the quizzes down to 5?
 Save the questions
 - Send him a  copy of the completed pdf, then make a copy for each quiz
-- Make a certificate for the course

 9/11
 For next week:
-- https://fourelementinstitute.org/honorariums/ send form to drwalsdorf@gmail.com

 9/18
 For certificates make the logo smaller and send him the pdf